mikenhu/helsinki-hsl-clock/README.md

 * You can now configure your config file with your own details.
 Run this command:
   * `nano config.ini`
+  * Edit the file as you wish.
+    * ID of the platform and the direction of the metro.
+    * Route id metro.
+    * Language (ISO).
+    * Number of timetable rows you want to have (max 3).
+    * URLs: the APIs of the service.
-  * Edit the file with your stop ids, route id, direction names, and language for service alerts as you wish.
-It should be formatted like this:
+  * It should be formatted like this:

     ```ini
     [HSL-CONFIG]
     stop_id_with_names = {"1541602": "West", "1541601": "East"}
     route_id_metro = "31M"
     language = "en"
+    time_row_num = 2
     trip_update_url = https://realtime.hsl.fi/realtime/trip-updates/v2/hsl
     service_alerts_url = https://realtime.hsl.fi/realtime/service-alerts/v2/hsl
     ```